raidarasul-sys/raida-portfolio/README.md

 |  | Variance | ≈ 592 BRL² |
 |  | Distribution Shape | Right-skewed |

+*Insight*
+The dataset demonstrates strong cost concentration in the Southeast and among commercial properties, suggesting significant optimization potential through region-targeted policies and per-occupant billing models.

 ## **Results**
 - The Southeast region had the highest total energy cost, contributing 22.4% of total national consumption and an average cost of 88.1 BRL per record.